-Getting Started with OERs
+Getting Started with OER

 Explore eCampus Ontario’s Open Library Portal of openly licensed post-secondary level Open Educational Resources to think about your next steps.

 - Is there an available openly licensed textbook you can use as-is?
 Review it and consider its relevance, accuracy, style and layout.

 - If you decide to use an existing open textbook provide a link to it in OnQ or another platform where your students can access it.
 You can also download it as a PDF, MS Word file, or eBook or use University of Waterloo’s Print on Demand service for print copies.

 - Request a Pressbooks Account, for Queen’s Open Textbook authoring platform

 To learn about the resources and support available to you at Queen’s, email an Open Scholarship specialist.

 All textbooks in the Open Library Portal allow re-use and customization by other educators.